megamsys/meggy/README.md

 # Meggy

-Meggy is a mini tooset used to bring automation to your compute cloud (ec2).
+Meggy is a mini tooset used to bring instrumentation to your compute cloud (ec2).
-Credit goes to github.com/opscode/chef for providing code to build CLI's faster.
+`Credit` goes to `github.com/opscode/chef` for providing code to build CLI's faster.

 This uses mixlib-cli, mixlib-config, mixlib-log, mixlib-auth and the same approach on how the subcommands/config are used.

 ### Requirements